knulli-cfw/knulli.org/docs/systems/portmaster.md

 To install a ready-to-run game, simply find it in the *Ready To Run Ports* section and install it by following the on-screen instructions.
 Once you are done installing your games, exit PortMaster from the PortMaster main menu.
 EmulationStation will restart automatically to apply the changes and detect the newly installed games.
 You will now find the game in the *Ports* category.

 If the game does not show up, press ++"Start"++ and pick *Game settings* and *Update gamelists* to restart EmulationStation and detect new games.
-If that did not help, launch *PortMaster*, find the game in the *Manage Ports* section and reinstall it.
+If that does not help, launch *PortMaster*, find the game in the *Manage Ports* section and reinstall it.

 ### Installing games with files needed